HiSET High School Equivalency Placement Test

-Students interested in high school equivalence classes (GED® or HiSET®) should call the adult basic education center at 847-214-6904.
-An assessment of academic skills helps determine appropriate placement and success in classes
+Students interested in high school equivalency classes should contact the Adult Basic Education Center or email at ABECRegistration@elgin.edu or call 847-214-6904.
+An assessment of academic skills helps determine appropriate placement and success in classes.

 The HiSET test is paper based and administered on most Mondays at Elgin Community College.
 Registration is on the hiset.ets.org web site.